 - 1st - Grande Course de Haies d'Auteuil (Grade 1), Auteuil (June 2013)

-If you prefer the weights-carried angle in your effort to narrow the field down further, 12 of the last 16 winners carried less than 11st from approximately one-third of the total runners and two of the last five winners were successful off bottom weight.
+All change with regards to trends for official ratings.
+The 14 winners prior to 2014 were rated no higher than 143 heading into the race but there has been ongoing increase since then with the last four winners rated 145, 146, 148 and then 155.
+In victory off 155 last season, Un Temps Pour Tout became the first winner rated in the 150s since fellow dual-race winner, Scot Lane 34 years earlier.
+If you prefer the weights-carried angle in your effort to narrow the field down further, 12 of the last 17 winners carried less than 11st from approximately one-third of the total runners and two of the last six winners were successful off bottom weight.

-As for the Irish, they supplied the second and third two years ago in a race they haven’t really gone after in a big way down the years.
-When they have sent over fancied runners, however, it has paid to take note as we saw in 2014.
+As for the Irish, they supplied the second and third three years ago in a race they haven’t really gone after in a big way down the years.
+When they have sent over fancied runners, however, it has paid to take note as we saw in 2014 and Noble Endeavor was third last season.
 When Youlneverwalkalone was ending their 38-year drought in 2003 he was sent off 7/1 third-favourite and Dun Doire won at the same odds three years later having been sent off second-favourite.

 At a glance summary